-Students must successfully complete at least four one-term graduate courses, one of which is Chemistry 794(0) (MSc Seminar), and submit and defend an acceptable thesis.
-Half of the graduate courses must be taken within the Department of Chemistry.
-Two graduate courses may be taken through other departments within their registered University or students may request transfer credit for courses taken from another University to meet the course requirements.
+Students must successfully complete at least four one-term graduate courses, two being CHEM 784(0) (Research Literature Review) and CHEM 794(0) (MSc Seminar), and submit and defend an acceptable thesis.
+One of the remaining graduate courses must be taken within the Department of Chemistry, the other may be taken through other departments within their registered University or students may request transfer credit for courses taken from another University to meet the course requirements.
 Students are advised to consult with their supervisor in the selection of courses.

-The Masters Seminar is a research proposal and seminar taken as a one-term course and completed by the second term of enrolment.
-The research proposal is a written document about 25 typed pages in length.
-It outlines the reasons for undertaking the thesis research, surveys the relevant literature concisely, and presents a detailed methodology for carrying out the thesis research.
-The material of the proposal is subsequently presented and defended in the course seminar.
+In CHEM 794(0)) students will prepare a NSERC-style written summary of proposed research and a research seminar presentation.
+The written summary (maximum 1 page) with accompanying bibliography (maximum 1 page) outlines the reasons for undertaking the thesis research, surveys the relevant literature concisely, and presents a detailed methodology for carrying out the research.
+The proposal is subsequently presented and defended in the course seminar.

 Students are required to seek out the advice of the Advisory Committee during the preparation of the thesis and provide them with a copy of the thesis to the Advisory Committee before it is submitted to the Examining Committee.
 The Advisory Committee should be given approximately two weeks to review the thesis.
 It is the student’s responsibility to consult with each member of the Advisory Committee to make sure to allow for sufficient time for the Committee to read and comment on the thesis.
 Once the Advisory Committee agrees that the thesis is ready for submission a date for the defence can be set.